-While experts agree that the goals of the PCMH are very worthy, there are varying views on the characteristics of a "good" PCMH, how the transformation should occur, and how results should be measured.
-As there is no single definition for a PMCH and there is no one organization responsible for recognizing, accrediting, and/or defining the medical home model,3 each PCMH may look different while still attempting to address and fulfill the same general goals.
-While the concept is well aligned with the way patients would like to receive healthcare, more research is needed to determine the most effective PCMH models, the best way to transition from traditional practice into a PCMH, and to improve our methods for measuring the consumer experience.
+While most experts support the goal of PCMHs, there are varying views on the characteristics of a "good" PCMH, how the transformation should occur and how results should be measured.
+Because there is no single definition for a PMCH and no one organization responsible for recognizing, accrediting and/or defining the model,2 PCMHs may look different while attempting to achieve similar goals.
+More research is needed to determine the most effective PCMH models, the best way to transition from traditional practice into a PCMH and to improve our methods for measuring the consumer experience.

 1. For example, see Quincy and Kleimann, "Engaging Consumers on Healthcare Cost and Value Issues," Consumers Union (October 2014); "Talking about Healthcare Payment Reform with U.S. Consumers: Key Communications Findings from Focus Groups," Robert Wood Johnson Foundation (April 2011); and Schleifer, David, et al., "Curbing Health-Care Costs: Are Citizens Ready to Wrestle with Tough Choices?," Public Agenda and Kettering Foundation (2014).